Biogen’s Tax Strategy and its Application

-This UK tax strategy applies to all Biogen UK entities and its publication is regarded as satisfying the statutory obligation under paragraph 19(2), Schedule 19 of the UK Finance Act 2016, for all the Biogen UK entities.
-The overall goal of Biogen’s tax policy is to support its business by maintaining a sustainable tax rate while complying with tax law and regulations and mitigating tax risks in the jurisdictions in which we operate.
+Biogen is committed to high standards of corporate governance, transparency and responsibility.
+This document outlines Biogen’s global approach to taxation.
+The overall goal of Biogen’s global tax policy is to support its business by maintaining a sustainable tax rate while complying with tax law and regulations, and mitigating tax risks in the jurisdictions in which we operate.

 Tax Risk Management and Governance

-Biogen employs experienced, qualified tax professionals who work closely with other Finance, Legal and HR teams.
-In order to be compliant we seek advice and guidance from various experienced external advisors, including accounting firms and law firms in various jurisdictions on complex matters.
-We also maintain communication and hold periodic meetings with external advisors to be proactive in an effort to continue to remain compliant in light of changes in tax laws and regulations.
+Biogen employs experienced, qualified tax professionals who work closely with other Finance, Legal and Human Resources teams at Biogen.
+Biogen seeks advice and guidance from various experienced external advisors, including accounting firms and law firms in various jurisdictions on complex matters.
+Biogen also monitors compliance with relevant tax laws, regulations and guidance, as well as this policy, including maintaining communication and holding periodic meetings with external advisors on developments in tax laws, regulations and guidance.

-Our internal tax governance structure is to have local country finance teams report quarterly or ad hoc as needed to the global tax team lead by the Senior Vice President (SVP), Tax and Corporate Finance located in the U.S. The SVP reports to Biogen’s Chief Financial Officer.
-The SVP and CFO communicate tax compliance, risk and related matters to the Biogen Board of Director Finance and Audit Committee as well as our independent auditors at least quarterly.
+Biogen’s internal tax governance structure is to have local country Finance teams report quarterly or as needed to the global tax team led by the chief tax executive who reports to Biogen’s Chief Financial Officer (CFO).
+Material tax compliance, risk and related matters are approved by the chief tax executive, CFO and the Audit Committee of Biogen’s Board of Directors, as well as communicated to Biogen’s independent auditors at least quarterly.

-We also abide by Biogen’s stringent internal controls.
+Biogen also abides by stringent internal controls.
 Tax-related controls are reviewed and assessed on a regular basis and require certain processes and documentation of review and approval.
-Financial internal controls including tax controls are also updated periodically to mitigate risk.
+Financial internal controls, including tax controls, are also updated periodically to mitigate risk.

-Biogen undertakes tax planning that aligns with our commercial business activities and reputation as a responsible corporate citizen.
-We take advantage of tax incentives, tax credits, and related tax favourable deductions where applicable as well as relevant bilateral tax treaties aimed at avoiding double taxation.
-Biogen strives to ensure that any structure or transactions are done to support the business strategy and as such all decisions will have a sound commercial rationale, will be compliant with tax laws and regulations and will be considered in light of the any impact such planning could have on Biogen’s external reputation.
-We seek appropriate clarification from external advisors wherever appropriate.
+Biogen undertakes tax planning that aligns with its commercial business activities and reputation as a responsible corporate citizen.
+Biogen takes advantage of tax incentives, tax credits and related tax favorable deductions, where applicable, as well as relevant bilateral tax treaties aimed at avoiding double taxation.
+Biogen strives to ensure that any structure or transactions are done to support the business strategy, and, as such, all decisions will have a sound commercial rationale, will be compliant with tax laws and regulations, and will be considered in light of any impact such planning could have on Biogen’s external reputation.
+Biogen seeks appropriate clarification from external advisors and/or governmental authorities, wherever appropriate.

-Biogen is committed to the principles of openness and transparence with tax authorities.
-In the UK, Biogen has met with HMRC and Customer Compliance Manager to provide an overview of Biogen’s global business, tax structure, intercompany arrangements, transfer pricing policy and UK operations.
-Biogen is committed to maintaining communication with HMRC and other tax authorities in an effort to mitigate disputes and risks.
+Biogen is committed to the principles of openness and transparency with tax authorities.
+Biogen is committed to maintaining communication with tax authorities in an effort to mitigate disputes and risks.